 The-CNN-Wire

 We have an educational crisis in the United States.
 Why aren’t millions of parents outraged and taking a stand?
-Why aren’t our leaders, including the President and Congress, making this issue a major priority?
+Why aren’t our leaders, including the President and Congress, prioritizing this issue?

 This report by Editorial Projects in Education also provides startling statistics.
-Many major cities have schools in which less than half of the students graduate.
-One major city had schools in which almost 75% of the students failed to graduate.
+Many major cities have schools in which less than half of the students graduate, and one major city had schools in which almost 75% of the students failed to graduate.
 This is deplorable and tragic.

 Many of our schools are failing to adequately educate our kids at a time when a good education has never been more important.
 What will the job prospects and quality of life be for students who do not complete high school?
 How will employers in the U.S. remain competitive in the global marketplace if this trend continues?
 These are questions that need to be addressed.